Search by Keyword

 Conclusion

-For a song that only reached #53 in America, "I Should Have Known Better" has always maintained a high profile in terms of radio airplay, and has become a very recognizable piece of Beatles history.
+For a song that only reached #53 on the US Billboard Hot 100, "I Should Have Known Better" has always maintained a high profile in terms of radio airplay, and has become a very recognizable piece of Beatles history.
 Most people only need to hear the opening couple of seconds, with its colorful harmonica riff, to start bobbing their heads and preparing to sing along when the fifth measure begins.

 Even though it is structured around the simplest of chord patterns and features cliché-heavy teenage lyrics, the song's irresistible melody line embodies the whole of what The Beatles of 1964 were all about - fun.
 Knowing as we do that the song was written on a tight deadline and wasn't viewed with much affection by its writer, it shows John Lennon as an absolute master at effortlessly concocting a memorable piece of music that can only make you smile and sing along.